-We've developed a clear and consistent transition plan that will help support students and parents with clear expectations for success, faculty commitment to developing relationships with students to help meet individual needs and be aware of potential academic and personal challenges for student success.
-We offer time in the schedule for students to study and work school work; after school tutorials will be available along with transportation.
+We have developed a clear and consistent transition plan that will help support students and parents with clear expectations for success.
+There is faculty commitment to developing relationships with students to help meet individual needs and be aware of potential academic and personal challenges for student success.
+We offer time in the schedule for students to study and complete school work.
+After school tutorials are available along with transportation.